 In 2014, he was appointed by Gov. Rick Snyder to the Local Community Stabilization Authority Council.
 Prior to a statewide vote on the matter in August 2014, he had been part of the Task Force reporting to Lt.
 Governor Brian Calley on the personal property tax issue.
-Currently, Mayor O’Reilly serves on the MEDC Executive Committee and is President of the Michigan Municipal League.
+Currently, Mayor O’Reilly serves on the MEDC Executive Committee and is a past President of the Michigan Municipal League.

 Mayor Dan Paletko has a long history of public service.
 Before winning election to the Michigan House of Representatives, Mayor Paletko was a longtime member of the Dearborn Heights City Council.
 Mayor Paletko is retired from Ford Motor Company where he was a financial manager.
 Mayor Paletko is a Certified Public Accountant and holds degrees from the University of Michigan, University of Detroit and Wayne State University.

 Mayor Randy Walker was reelected to his fourth term as Mayor in November 2015.
 Prior to serving as Mayor, he served four terms on City Council.

 Garden City is home to the Garden City Hospital, which is a full service, teaching hospital and is the top employer in the City.
 It is also home to the Country’s first-ever K-Mart, the first ever Little Caesars, and the first sit-down McDonalds in the State of Michigan.

 The City is approximately six square miles and has just under 28,000 residents.